 The NSCRO 7s Tournaments can also be part of others 7s events as their own bracket within that event.

 Play in or Host a NSCRO 7s Qualifier, you will be glad you did.
+Teams can enter more than one QT in an attempt to qualify for Nationals.

 Click here and go to the NSCRO 7s Resources tab to get all of the information you need to host a QT.